Have a Question About the BreachLock Cloud Platform? Enter it below.

 - Internal threats: An employee may have malicious intent to cause damage to an organization or at times, sheer negligence can lead to the sharing of user credentials.

-- Phishing: It is a well-known statistics in the cybersecurity community that more than 90% of attacks involve some form of phishing.
+- Phishing: It is a well-known statistic in the cybersecurity community that more than 90% of attacks involve some form of phishing.

 - Account takeover: A successful social engineering attack may allow a threat actor to compromise the credentials of an employee.